scinlp-workshop/scinlp-workshop.github.io/scinlp2020_qa.md

 **Discussion in Zoom chat**

-Osnat: "Is it a problem that solving practical, real world problems using exisiting tools is not glamerous enough? (re Byron's comment)"
+O: "Is it a problem that solving practical, real world problems using exisiting tools is not glamerous enough? (re Byron's comment)"

-Yoav: "If solving real world problems with existing tools" is not glamorous enough in NLP, maybe NLP community should focus on empowering the interested parties to solve the problems themselves."
+Y: "If solving real world problems with existing tools" is not glamorous enough in NLP, maybe NLP community should focus on empowering the interested parties to solve the problems themselves."

-Ruben: "I think it is.
+R: "I think it is.
 If you compare CS to other domains, e.g., engineering, the research is much more applied."

-Yoav: "We currently don't offer any such option."
+Y: "We currently don't offer any such option."

-Jodi: "+1 Yoav!"
+J: "+1 Y!"

-Yoav (response to panelist answers): "I am still curious about your experience with handing them tools vs handing them results."
+Y (response to panelist answers): "I am still curious about your experience with handing them tools vs handing them results."

-Byron: "@Yoav my take on this is that most applications will need some sort of customization; so this lends to bespoke models/tools -- but some sort of flexible set of tools may suffice; agree that we're not there yet though"
+Byron: "@Y my take on this is that most applications will need some sort of customization; so this lends to bespoke models/tools -- but some sort of flexible set of tools may suffice; agree that we're not there yet though"

-Jodi: "There is a field in medicine called “implementation and dissemination science”.
+J: "There is a field in medicine called “implementation and dissemination science”.
 I think we need an “implementation and dissemination science” of NLP."

 Hoifung: "In my experience, usually it's not so simple as handing tools or results.
 We often need a substantial investment to understand the problem space and come up with a productive abstraction, which is quite different from what the med folks originally articulate.
 So I'd say identifying stakeholders and defining problems is first priority.
 Then come up with evaluation metric and data.
 Afterward, it's more conventional territory for NLPers :)"

-Yoav: "ML "standardized" their tools with sklearn.
+Y: "ML "standardized" their tools with sklearn.
 What can NLP offer? (spacy / hugging-face is not it)"

-Osnat: "Very importnat point raised by Yoav indeed"
+O: "Very importnat point raised by Y indeed"